Alok-meena/Fruit-Slot-Machine-Game/README.md

                      Spin the reels and match the fruits to win.
 Perfect for quick entertainment and testing your luck.
                                                   Try your luck now!"

+             I am learning MERN STACK course from coding blocks and this game is the implementation of html , css and javascript .

 You can play the game here ------> https://alok-meena.github.io/Fruit-Slot-Machine-Game/